 You wouldn’t find many Indian women traveling solo in India.
 I was a curious entity for the local men.
 Also, Rajasthan is a very traditional state, and locals still keep their women behind the purdah.

-Before you judge me for sitting on Kushal’s camel, I will tell you that his camel was generously fed and well taken care of.
-Kushal asked me to sit on top of him as the other cart members enjoyed his camel ride one by one.
+Before you judge me for sitting on a camel, I will tell you that that camel was generously fed and well taken care of.
+Kushal asked me to ride the camel as the other cart members had been on the camel.

-I couldn’t say no. I didn’t know how to say no. When I talked to Kushal about animal safari, he said that his camel is like his friend.
+I couldn’t say no to Kushal.
+I didn’t know how to say no. When I talked to Kushal about animal safari, he said his camel was his friend.
 They roam around together all day long.
+That the camel wouldn’t mind me.

-I never visit a zoo, converted into a vegetarian, never buy leather, and don’t ride animals.
-But in this situation, I didn’t know if a camel safari is right or wrong.
+I never visit a zoo, never buy leather, and don’t ride animals.
+But in this situation, I didn’t know if a camel safari was right or wrong.
+The camel was this sweet guy’s friend, that’s all I know.

 In Rajasthan, people rely on camels for moving around, carrying loads, and food (milk and meat) for centuries.
 It is not only hard but impossible to explain to them that camels are sensitive living beings — just like us — and should be let free.
 Locals would shoo you away like you were some crazy eco-sensitive being.